-AOCs 9 and 40, and SA 13.
-Debris from AOCs 9 and 40 and from SA 13 will be consolidated at a new landfill cell to be built near Shepley's Hill Landfill.
+Debris from AOCs 9, 11, and 40 and from SA 13 will either be relocated to at a new landfill cell to be built at the former Golf Course Driving Range, or disposed offsite.
 The landfill cell will contain a lined bottom.
 Debris in the cell will be capped with a solid sheet of geomembrane (heavy plastic) to prevent infiltration of rainwater.
 Groundwater at the completed cell will be tested as part of a monitoring and maintenance program.
 Wetlands disturbed during debris excavations will be restored or replaced.
-If encountered in the landfills, hazardous wastes will be separated from the debris and disposed of off-site.
+If encountered in the landfills, hazardous wastes will be separated from the debris and disposed off-site.

-At AOC 40, sediment from two small areas outside of the debris limits will be removed and placed in the new landfill cell.
+At AOC 40, sediment from two small areas outside of the debris limits will be removed and either placed in a new landfill cell, or disposed offsite.
 Contaminant levels in the isolated sediment areas (known as "hot spots") have been shown to pose a potential risk to wildlife.
 Fourteen metal drums on the ground surface along the AOC 40 landfill's edge will be removed and disposed offsite.
 In 1988, contents from the 15- to 20-year old drums were analyzed.
 The analysis showed the presence of of chorinated solvents and metals in the drum residues.